-A nine week, standards-based, public Elementary School program where students write their own original short script, then see it performed by professional actors.
+A ten week, standards-based, public Elementary School program where students write their own original short script, then see it performed by professional actors.

 The Script-to-Stage program runs weekly during unstructured school time.
 A Volunteer Head-Mentor, trained by YSF, runs each class.
 Each student is given an individual mentor from the entertainment industry to work with them one-on-one and guide and encourage them as they imagine and develop their own short script.
 At the culmination of sessions, Hollywood actors volunteer to perform the students’ scripts at an in-school assembly, called the “Big Show.”

 The program emphasizes learning through game play, dramatic structure, oral storytelling, and writing.
 Through interactive exercises of discovery, students learn and reinforce the basic concepts of storytelling.
 Our games and activities are designed to strengthen leadership skills and empower students.
 From the first moment, we let the students know that they have a voice in what happens.
 With their mentors, students complete writing exercises that help them discover elements of story, such as plot, character, setting, goals, conflict and lesson.